 The Cradle VSA is the first such device in the world to achieve World Health Organisation standards for use in under-resourced settings.
 It is accurate and the battery is suitable for the developing world as it can be used with USB phone chargers.

 Professor Shennan adds: “We’re very proud of this device, it is unique for use in pregnancy.
 Not only can it accurately detect when a woman is in danger from high blood pressure or shock, but it also indicates, to untrained people when to act on this.
 I use it in my NHS clinic as it is superior to most existing devices for measuring blood pressure.

-If you are interested in purchasing one please contact email@example.com.
+If you are interested in purchasing one, please use the form on the right or contact email@example.com for multiple orders.